symptomatic/policies/source/sections/13-disaster_recovery_policy.md

 ### 13.5.1 Notification and Activation Phase

 This phase addresses the initial actions taken to detect and assess damage inflicted by a disruption to Symptomatic.
-Based on the assessment of the Event, sometimes according to the Symptomatic Incident Response Policy, the Contingency Plan may be activated by either the CTO.
+Based on the assessment of the Event, sometimes according to the Symptomatic Incident Response Policy, the Contingency Plan may be activated by either the CTO or another managing director.
 The notification sequence is listed below:

+* This phase may be initiated by a precipitating event, including but not limited to a declaration of National Emergency, receipt of warrant or subpeana from a state or feral law enforcement agency, activation of an insurance policy, or an act of Nature or God.
+* Any managing director of Symptomatic has the authority to initate the Notification/Activation phase.
 * The first responder is to notify the CTO.
 All known information must be relayed to the CTO.
 * The CTO is to contact the Web Services Team and inform them of the event.
 The CTO is to to begin assessment procedures.
 * The CTO is to notify team members and direct them to complete the assessment procedures outlined below to determine the extent of damage and estimated recovery time.
 If damage assessment cannot be performed locally because of unsafe conditions, the CTO is to following the steps below.